 When the heart is enlivened again, it feels like the sun coming out after a week of rainy days.
 There is hope in the heart that chases the clouds away.
 Hope is a brighter heart frequency and as you begin to reconnect with your heart, hope is waiting to show you new possibilities and arrest the downward spiral of grief and loneliness.
 It becomes a matter of how soon you want the sun to shine.
 Listening to the still, small voice in your heart will make hope into a reality. ~Sara Paddison

-June 10: “Lunch Bunch” @ Mr. Lee’s at Noon.
-COme share lunch with others who have suffered a loss, and make a new friend.
+June 9: “Lunch Bunch” at Mr. Lee’s at Noon.
+Come share lunch with others who have suffered a loss, and make a new friend.

-I pray God’s blessings on you as you continue to ” reconnect with your heart”.
+I pray God’s blessing on you as you continue to “reconnect with your heart”.

 May brings with it Memorial Day and a time of honoring those we love.
-For the average person, Memorial Day means a three-day weekend and a time for rest and relaxation.
+For the average person, Memorial Day means a three-day weekend, and a time of rest and relaxation.
 But you probably do not feel like the average person at this time in your life, so I encourage you to do something that will honor the one you love in a different way than might be the norm.
-You may choose to plant a tree or shrub in your garden… one that will remind you of the one who is no longer with you.
+You may choose to plant a tree or shrub in your garden…one that will remind you of the one who is no longer with you.
 In time, it will be a comfort and a joy to behold.
-It is a living, breathing thing-something with life… just like you will remember your loved one as it ushers in precious memories of your times together.
+It is a living, breathing thing-something with life…just like you will remember your loved one as it ushers in precious memories of your times together.
 Plant it and water it with love!
 Enjoy it for years to come!

-May 11: Barnesville Lunch Bunch @ 12 Noon at Belmont County Museum.
-Bring a sack lunch
+May 10: Barnesville Lunch Bunch @ 12 Noon at Barnesville Library Annex.
+Bring a sack lunch.

 I hope to see you soon.
 And as always, I’m available by phone at 740-432-7440.

 As you move into the summer of your grief journey, you will have left behind cold and rainy days.
 You will experience hard times before experiencing the joy and sunshine of tomorrow, and those times will change the person you are.
 They will mold you into the person you are to become.
 I pray that as you begin that journey and continue to walk along the pathway, you will have a hope of better tomorrows and sunshiny days.
 Allow someone else to walk beside you and be your friend.
 Let them hold your hand or cry with you.
 Allow someone else to be your strength if needed.
 Allow yourself to change.
 Also, remember we are here if you need us in the months to come.
-We have been on hold with meetings on a monthly basis, but we are starting back this month.
 There are always events offered to lend support.
 Feel free to take advantage of them.
 We want to help you on your journey towards healing.

-Upcoming events: WE ARE STARTING UP GROUPS AGAIN!!!
+Upcoming events: WE ARE STARTING GRIEFSHARE AGAIN!!!
 I can’t wait to SEE you!

-April 22: Breakfast Group at Patty’s Place in Belle Valley at 9 AM
+April 28: Breakfast Group at Patty’s Place in Belle Valley @ 9:00 AM

-A new Griefshare group will be starting on April 15 from 6-8 PM at Byesville Assembly of God Church in Byesville.
+A new Griefshare group will be starting on April 7 from 6-8 PM at Byesville Assembly of God Church.
 It will meet for 13 weeks.
 If interested, contact me at the Hospice office.

-March 9 Lunch Bunch at Belmont County Museum Barnesville CANCELLED
+March 8: Lunch Bunch at Barnesville Library Annex at Noon

-March 25 Breakfast support group at Patty’s Place in Belle Valley CANCELLED
+March 24: Breakfast support group at Patty’s Place in Belle Valley at 9AM